Parsl/parsl/docs/userguide/futures.rst

 DataFutures
 -----------

 While AppFutures represent the execution of an asynchronous app, DataFutures represent the files an app produces.

-Parsl's dataflow model, in which data is passed from one app to another via files, requires such a construct to enable apps to validate the creation of required files and to subsequently resolve dependencies when input files are created.
-When invoking an app, Parsl requires that a list of output files be specified (using the outputs keyword argument).
-A DataFuture for each file is returned by the app when it is executed.
-Throughout execution of the app Parsl will monitor these files to 1) ensure they are created, and 2) pass them to any dependent apps.
-DataFutures are accessible through the ``outputs`` attribute of the AppFuture.
+When invoking an app, Parsl requires that a list of output files be specified (as a list of `File` objects passed in with the `outputs` keyword argument).
+A DataFuture for each output file is returned in the AppFuture when the app is executed, in the `outputs` attribute.

-DataFutures are inherited from Python's `concurrent library <https://docs.python.org/3/library/concurrent.futures.html>`_.
+Each DataFuture will complete when the App has finished executing, and the corresponding data file has been staged out.

+When a DataFuture is passed as an argument to a subsequent App invocation, that subsequent App will not begin execution until the DataFuture is completed.
+The input argument will then be replaced with an appropriate File object.

 The following code snippet shows how DataFutures are used: